The Hotoke Family

 She scrunched her nose up.
 “Don’t posh Americans still sound really American?
 Like Obama?”

 “Anyway, posh and American doesn’t mean anything.
 People all over the world learn English from movies.
 I once met a girl on that trip I went on to Japan, remember?
-She learned English by watching the OC, sounded like she’d been to college in California!”
+She learned English by watching the OC, sounded like she’d been to college in California.”

 “Like the news anchors on KTN,” Erika smirked.

 Mum clicked her fingers and laughed again, her bangles chittering, until a motorbike weaved in front of her, barely missing the car bonnet and she leaned on her horn, yelling in Kikuyu out the window.
 Sarit Centre rose up on the left as they crawled around the Westlands roundabout, so close and yet so far, but at least it wasn't a hot day.
 Erika leaned her elbow on the window and watched a matatu mount the pavement to gain a few extra inches, squeezing past painfully close so it could pull off down Lower Kabete road in front of just one more car.
 Mum gesticulated at the driver and sucked her teeth.
 "Idiots."
+She shook her head.
+"Everyone's so tired all the time these days, with that insomnia epidemic.
+Makes it even worse."

 At last, safe in the VIP parking area, they walked into Sarit Centre and down to Java on the lower ground floor, settling into one of the atrium tables.
 Erika let her eyes wander around the wide tiled area as Mum ordered lattes, watching people bustle past with shopping bags and trying to imagine what they'd bought.
+A man in a terrible yellow suit was leaning over the rail on the floor above, fiddling with his phone and watching people walk to and fro in the atrium.
+As Erika stared, he turned and seemed to catch her eye.
+She was sure he winked.
+She blushed, embarrassed, and turned back to face Mum.

 "They're always saying things like that, though," she shrugged.
 "Weren't they saying there was going to be loads of snow this year?"